ethanwongca/canadianonlinemun/README.md

 <strong> Roll Call Bot </strong>- Asks delegates their status, present or present and voting, then stores the delegate's choice.
 <img width="599" alt="Screen Shot 2023-05-06 at 7 22 27 PM" src="https://user-images.githubusercontent.com/87055387/236654469-a2fcb6ca-d936-48cb-b302-2f82caa570e9.png">

 <strong> TImer Bot </strong>- Creates a timer that counts down with the /time 60 command.
-Then countsdown in real time.
+Then countdown in real-time.
 <img width="339" alt="Screen Shot 2023-05-06 at 10 34 24 PM" src="https://user-images.githubusercontent.com/87055387/236659709-80cca300-af8e-4453-8de1-9072b8e9854a.png">

 <strong> Role Bot </strong>- After /strong command, then roles (committees delegates are in) will be administered via emojis.